Christof/vim_tips/vim_tips.md

 ### Quickfix List

-Source code can be compiled within Vim by issueing the `:make` command.
+Source code can be compiled within Vim by issuing the `:make` command.
 Vim records all warnings and errors in the quickfix list and jumps to the first item in the list.
 If one wants to stay at the current location the `:make!` should be used instead.
 The following list of command moves